By SYDNEY GAW

 Since the beginning of quarantine, technology has had an ever-increasing presence in our lives, even more so for younger generations.
 While we were stuck inside our homes, social media became a major source of news as well as a platform where influencers could voice their standpoint on current issues.

-After the killing of George Floyd and Breonna Taylor, people all over the world took to Instagram and Twitter to speak up about police brutality and systemic racism.
+After the killing of George Floyd and Breonna Taylor, many people, particularly young people, took to Instagram and Twitter to speak up about police brutality and systemic racism.
 Following the explosion in Beirut, Lebanon, thousands of people shared links to donate to the Lebanese Red Cross.
 During Pride Month, countless infographics and donation sites were posted to help garner support and spread awareness for the LGBTQ+ community.

-While young people are often criticized for their constant use of technology, the use of social media for social justice advocacy gives teenagers the opportunity to express their opinions on critical topics and advocate for societal reform.
-To some, resharing posts and stories on Instagram provides a better source of recent events and information than news outlets can, especially when it comes to younger audiences like Gen Z.
+While younger generations are often criticized for their constant use of technology, the use of social media for social justice advocacy has been a way for teenagers to express their opinions on critical topics and advocate for societal reform.
+To some, resharing posts and stories on Instagram provides a more accessible source of recent events and information than news outlets, especially when it comes to younger audiences like Gen Z.

 Sites like Instagram, TikTok, Twitter, and Facebook have become abundant with young activists who use their platform to discuss topics like racism, mental health, and gender equality.